PROPERTY JOURNAL

 The recent Older People's Housing Taskforce will, however, provide an opportunity to kick-start the discussion in government.

-The taskforce submitted its final report to government ministers the morning that the 2024 general election was called, with Angela Rayner's Department of Housing, Communities and Local Government obliged to respond to the findings and recommendations in the coming months.
+The taskforce submitted its final report to government ministers the morning that the 2024 general election was called, with Angela Rayner's Ministry of Housing, Communities and Local Government obliged to respond to the findings and recommendations in the coming months.

 While there is consensus that action must be taken, everyone should appreciate that realising age-friendly housing is a collective responsibility for the sector, not just something to be provided by specialist developers.